The Improvisers' Choir

-TIC have collaborated with various special guests who bring their own expertise to the party.
-Cassie Yukawa-McBurney, Toby Thompson, Ian Shaw, Cleveland Watkiss and Peter Wiegold have all influenced and inspired the direction of the concerts and recordings they were part of.
+TIC have collaborated with special guests who bring their own expertise: Cassie Yukawa-McBurney, piano, Toby Thompson, poet, Ian Shaw, singer and pianist, Cleveland Watkiss, singer and looper, and Peter Wiegold, conductor and pianist.
+They have all influenced and inspired the direction of the concerts and recordings they were part of.

 During lockdown Land Mass was developed and is now ready for screenings.
 We welcome invitations to screen the film at your event.